-The Queensland Corrective Services has a strict prison visitor booking and processing system to ensure community safety and crime prevention standards are upheld.
+Queensland Corrective Services has a strict prison visitor booking and processing system to ensure community safety and crime prevention standards are upheld.
 In particular, it must consider the best interests of children who visit a prisoner in a corrective services facility.

 Visitors should note the following conditions, which may apply to any visitor (new or existing):

-A visit is not the time or place to be giving money, papers or personal items to inmates.
+A visit is not the time or place to be giving money, papers or personal items to prisoners.
 However, property items that have been approved prior to the visit can be given to the Visits Processing Officers at the time of your visit.

-In many correctional centres, all incoming property for inmates must be pre-approved.
+In many correctional centres, all incoming property for prisoners must be pre-approved.
 The approved items and hand-in forms must be handed to visits staff BEFORE the visit starts.
 If you do not have a hand-in form, the items will not be accepted.